 The Clemson University Microbiological Society is an organization designed for undergraduate students with an interest in microbiology.
 You don't have to be a microbiology major to join!
 The organization offers students a discounted membership to the American Society of Microbiology as well as the opportunity to make connections in the Microbiology department at Clemson.
 Meetings consist of presentations from professors and other microbiology professionals.
 We go on field trips regularly and previous field trip locations include Thomas Creek Brewery, Mushroom Mountain, and Chateau Elan.
-Membership: Open to all CU students and faculty Meetings: First Monday of the month.
-Faculty Advisor: Dr. Harry Kurtz (hkurtz@clemson.edu).
+Membership: Open to all CU students and faculty.
+Contact Information: Dr. Harry Kurtz hkurtz@clemson.edu